 Ignition Lock Analysis

-According to the National Insurance Crime Bureau the Honda Accord and Honda Civic were the top two vehicles stolen in 2016, with nearly 100,000 of these two models stolen in that year alone.
-These two vehicles constituted 42% of the top ten stolen vehicles that year.
+According to the National Insurance Crime Bureau the Honda Accord and Honda Civic were the top two vehicles stolen in 2018, with more than 75,000 of these two models stolen in that year alone.
+These two vehicles constituted more than 34% of the top ten stolen vehicles that year.